 - Home address

 5. Writing the obituary

 Having all of the above information on hand will also assist you in writing the obituary.
 The funeral director will certainly help if you have never written one before.

 - Immediate family members, either living or deceased

 - Where to send any gifts or donations in memoriam

-For both the obituary and death certificate, the funeral director may also have you fill out a worksheet to simplify the information gathering process.
-For an example, take a look at our “A Personal Guide for My Family and Loved Ones” worksheet.Guidelines for Writing the Memorial
+The funeral director may also provide a worksheet that simplifies the information gathering process.
+For example, take a look at our “A Personal Guide for My Family and Loved Ones” worksheet.Guidelines for Writing the Memorial

-Many funeral homes offer safe and secure methods of paying for many services in advance of their need.
-During the funeral arrangement conference, your funeral director will provide you with the firm’s price list for services and merchandise.
+Many funeral homes offer safe and secure methods of paying for services before they’re needed.
+Your funeral director will provide you with the firm’s price list during the funeral arrangement conference.